hanneskaeufler/crytic/README.md

 #### RegexpLiteralChange

-This mutation modifies any regular expression literal to never match anything.
+This mutant modifies any regular expression literal to never match anything.
 A typical mutation is:

 ```diff
 - /\d+/